thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="511-fixed"}
 ## 5.1.1 Fixed Issues

-Console error that appeared from any click in the Microsoft Internet Explorer or Edge browsers is now fixed.
+Console error that occurred from any click in the Microsoft Internet Explorer or Edge browsers when ThoughtSpot was embedded in a desktop application is now fixed.

 Deprecated SSH cryptographic settings used in previous releases are no longer used.
 This ensures that a man-in-the-middle attacker cannot exploit vulnerabilities in those settings to record communication to decrypt the session key or  messages.